How they forged ahead

 And – Clear establishment of IP ownership

 Blood should not be thicker than water in the IP world.
-Despite a company’s existing relationship with another, e.g. a long-term partner or supplier, it is appropriate to clearly establish ownership of each entity’s IP assets.
+Despite a company’s existing relationship with another, e.g. a long-term partner or supplier, it is appropriate to clearly establish ownership of each entity’s intellectual property assets.
 In Jenner’s case, a number of “Kendall + Kylie” trade marks are jointly owned by Kylie Jenner Inc. and Kendall Jenner Inc., a company owned by Jenner’s older sister.
 It is also interesting to observe that this brand has been applied to a clothing range that Jenner and her sister have collaborated with PacSun since 2013, and that both Jenner and her sister managed to negotiate ownership of the associated trade marks (and rightly so).
 To enable Pacsun to sell Kendall + Kylie-branded products without ownership of the brand, it is likely that the Jenner sisters’ companies have licensing agreements in place with the retailer.

 Shine – Use IP like a chess piece

 Jenner is not the owner of kylie.com, nor the “Kylie” trade mark pertaining to cosmetics.
 Kylie Minogue reportedly registered the domain name in 1996, one year after Jenner’s birth, and Jenner lost in a trade mark battle against Minogue in 2017.
 This has not deterred Jenner in realizing the full potential of her IP portfolio.
-What may be lacking in registered IP assets such as domain name and trade marks, Jenner made up in another type of intangible asset: a distinctive brand identity.
+What may be lacking in registered intellectual property assets such as domain name and trade marks, Jenner made up in another type of intangible asset: a distinctive brand identity.
 The Kylie Cosmetics “lip kit” logo is instantly recognizable by Gen-Z consumers.
 The bold custom font used throughout its product packaging and marketing collateral has made the brand stand out in a sea of cosmetic products.
 The “lip kit” product concept has sparked competitors’ attempts to catch up, whilst most consumers recognize that it originated from Kylie Cosmetics and inspired by Jenner’s distinctive lips.
 “Kylie” is now synonymous with “Kylie Cosmetics”, despite Jenner not having ownership of the relevant domain name or trade mark.
-Kylie Cosmetics continues to perform well, having been valued at $900m in March this year.
+Kylie Cosmetics continues to perform well, having an intellectual property valuation at $900m in March this year.
 This is evidence that strategic deployment of IP assets can be a key factor in a company’s commercial success.